open-telemetry/opentelemetry-dotnet/docs/trace/getting-started-console/README.md

-# Getting Started with OpenTelemetry .NET in 5 Minutes
+# Getting Started with OpenTelemetry .NET in 5 Minutes - Console Application

 First, download and install the [.NET SDK](https://dotnet.microsoft.com/download) on your computer.